ZoombieZoom/furima-33036/README.md

 | user | references | foreign_key: true |

 ### Association
-- belong_to :users
+- belongs_to :user
-- belong_to :items
+- belongs_to :item
 - has_one :shipping_address

 ## shipping_addresses table